modanesh/anomalous_rl_envs/bullet3/README.md

 ```

 ## Environments
-Instead of defining new environments, a few new parameters is defined to minimize the effort of designing anomalies for different environments.
+Instead of defining new environments, a few new parameters are defined to minimize the effort of designing anomalies for different environments.
 The new defined parameters are:

 - `anomaly_injection`: when to inject anomaly into the trajectory.